Muhammad in Islam: Social welfare

 Between 580 CE and 590 CE, Mecca experienced a bloody feud between Quraysh and Bani Hawazin that lasted for four years, before a truce was reached.
 After the truce, an alliance named Hilf al-Fudul (The Pact of the Virtuous) was formed to check further violence and injustice; and to stand on the side of the oppressed, an oath was taken by the descendants of Hashim and the kindred families, where Muhammad was also a member.
-In later days of his life, Muhammad is reported to have said about this pact, "I witnessed a confederacy in the house of 'Abdullah bin Jada'an.
-It was more appealing to me than herds of cattle.
-Even now in the period of Islam I would respond positively to attending such a meeting if I were invited."

 Islamic tradition credits Muhammad with settling a dispute peacefully, regarding setting the sacred Black Stone on the wall of Kaaba, where the clan leaders could not decide on which clan should have the honor of doing that.
-The Black stone was removed to facilitate the rebuilding of Kaaba because of its dilapidated condition.
+The Black Stone was removed to facilitate the rebuilding of Kaaba because of its dilapidated condition.
 The disagreement grew tense, and bloodshed became likely.
 The clan leaders agreed to wait for the next man to come through the gate of Kaaba and ask him to choose.
 The 35-year-old Muhammad entered through that gate first, asked for a mantle which he spread on the ground, and placed the stone at its center.
 Muhammad had the clans' leaders lift a corner of it until the mantle reached the appropriate height, and then himself placed the stone on the proper place.
 Thus, an ensuing bloodshed was averted by the wisdom of Muhammad.

 Prophethood

-Muslims believe that Muhammad is the last and final messenger and prophet of God who began receiving direct verbal revelations in 610 CE.
-The first revealed verses were the first five verses of sura Al-Alaq that the archangel Jibril brought from God to Muhammad in the cave Mount Hira.
+When Muhammad was 40 years old, he began to receive his first revelations in 610 CE.
+The first revealed verses were the first five verses of Surah al-Alaq that the archangel Gabriel (Jabrāʾīl) brought from God to Muhammad in the Cave of Hira in Mount Hira.

-After his marriage with Khadijah and during his career as a merchant, although engaged in commercial activities and family affairs, Muhammad gradually became preoccupied with contemplation and reflection. and began to withdraw periodically to a cave named Mount Hira, three miles north of Mecca.
-According to Islamic tradition, in the year 610 CE, during one such occasion while he was in contemplation, Jibril appeared before him and said 'Recite', upon which Muhammad replied: 'I am unable to recite'.
-Thereupon the angel caught hold of him and embraced him heavily.
-This happened two more times after which the angel commanded Muhammad to recite the following verses: